 Individuals who use cocaine are absolute contraindications for surgery because it increases the risk of necrosis and loss of the overlying skin as well as the cartilage support underneath the nose.

 If you have already had a Nose Job or had a recent significant injury to the septum or mucosal, you are a poor candidate until the healing and swelling have improved.
 This usually takes six months to one year.

 Rhinoplasty is an outpatient surgery and takes about two to three hours to complete.
 Significant pain is unusual; any pain usually subsides after one or two days.
 Swelling underneath the eyes can occur as well as swelling in the tip.
 This swelling decreases over the next 5-7 days.

-The splint and sutures are removed at one week.
+The splint and sutures are removed after one week.
 Dr. Lee recommends sleeping on two pillows with the head elevated for that first week.
 For individuals that like to sleep on their side or stomach, Dr. Lee recommends a “U” shaped travel pillow to encourage sleeping on the back.

-If cartilage grafts are used, there may be complications from this surgery as well which include holes and bleeding around the septum, the ear and the rib.
+If cartilage grafts are used, there may be complications from this surgery as well which include holes and bleeding around the septum, the ear, and the rib.
 If rib cartilage is used for more complicated surgeries, there are additional risks from this procedure.